FAIR Legal & Estate Guide

 Require independence and fee transparency

 A divorce appraisal should be independent of the settlement outcome.
-Written fees and conflict disclosures help protect the usefulness of the report.
+Written fees and conflict disclosures protect the report.

 • Reject contingent fees tied to the value conclusion, sale proceeds, settlement result, or which party benefits.